kraj/meta-clang/README.md

 ```shell
 LIBCPLUSPLUS:toolchain-clang:pn-<recipe> = "-stdlibc=libc++"
 ```
 Defaults are chosen to be GNU for maximum compatibility with existing GNU systems.
-Its always good to use single runtime on a system, mixing runtimes can cause complications during compilation as well as runtime.
-However, its upto distribution policies to decide which runtime to use.
+It's always good to use single runtime on a system, mixing runtimes can cause complications during compilation as well as runtime.
+However, it's up to distribution policies to decide which runtime to use.

 # Adding clang in generated SDK toolchain

-clang based cross compiler is not included into the generated SDK using `bitbake meta-toolchain` or `bitbake -cpopulate_sdk <image>` if clang is expected to be part of SDK, add `CLANGSDK = "1"` in `local.conf`
+Clang based cross compiler is not included into the generated SDK using `bitbake meta-toolchain` or `bitbake -cpopulate_sdk <image>` if clang is expected to be part of SDK, add `CLANGSDK = "1"` in `local.conf`